Welcome!

 Chen et al. 2023, MNRAS: In this paper we use velocity structure functions to constrain the turbulence in extended QSO host nebulae revealed by [OII] and [OIII] emission lines.
 One source shows spectacular agreement with the expectation from Kolmogorov turbulence!

-You can also watch me giving a summary about the key results from this paper in this short video, posted on the Galactic Atmospheres online forum.
+You can watch me giving a 5-min video summary, posted on the Galactic Atmospheres online forum.

 Resolved galactic superwinds reconstructed around their host galaxies at z > 3